All people ultimately ask at some point in their lives: how should I live my life? The book of Proverbs answers that question.

 Proverbs is not a book of absolutes.
 It is not a book of inflexible laws.
 Rather, it is a work of general truth, meaning that while there are specific exceptions to principles found therein (as there are exceptions to most axioms of truth), the Proverbs clearly show the character of God and His blessings from striving to obey Him.

-Ultimately, in the large scheme of things, the rules and principles found in Proverbs prove true.
-Every life that follows these concepts receives the benefits of them, in this life, and in the one to come.
+Ultimately, in the grand scheme of things, the rules and principles found in Proverbs prove true.
+Every life that follows these concepts receives the benefits of them, not only in this life, but even more so in the life to come.